top of page

 • Strengthened Connections: Sharing the mini-movie with loved ones or a support group could foster understanding, empathy, stronger relationships and faster healing

-• Validation: Seeing their story portrayed validates their struggles and achievements, reinforcing that their journey is significant, worthy of attention, and ultimately heroic.
+• Validation: Seeing their story portrayed can validate their struggles and achievements, reinforcing their journey as meaningful, deserving of recognition, and ultimately heroic

-AIT mini-movies are a few years off, but they will eventually be a dynamic, low-cost and scalable therapeutic compliment to the Hollywood movies that our licensed facilities are currently using in their Recovery Movie Meetups mutual support meetings around the country.
+AIT mini-movies may still be a few years away, but they have the potential to become a dynamic, low-cost, and scalable therapeutic complement to the Hollywood films currently used in Recovery Movie Meetups mutual support meetings at licensed facilities worldwide.

 Questions, Comments or Concerns about AIT?